Last updated on

 So if you had a house for rent in the Highlands… I’d create a page on your website optimized for that very hyper-specific local SEO phrase… plus I’d also spin up a YouTube video for that phrase.

-If you work in a highly competitive market, then simply optimizing with location based SEO alone might not be enough.
+If you work in a highly competitive market, then simply optimizing with local SEO alone might not be enough.
 You may need to become even more granular in your location (drilling down to the neighborhood instead of just the city) or add something else to your Unique Selling Proposition (USP) to help you stand out from the crowd.

 You’d be surprised how specific some web searchers are getting in their searches.